miketamma/Quintuplet/README.md

 Precise calculation of the relic mass of the Dark Matter, assumed as being part of the 5 representation of the Standard Model SU(2) gauge group.

+If you use this code or its results in your work please cite: ...

+Useful references: "*Cosmological Implications of Dark Matter Bound States*", 1702.01141

 Packages needed:

 - SciPy